ThermoPilot/ThermoPilot/README.md

 # 👤 About the Developer

 ThermoPilot is developed by a creator with a unique blend of experience across
-**HVAC‑R thermal systems**, **Windows performance engineering**, and **cybersecurity (Blue Team / SOC analysis)**.
+**HVAC‑R thermal systems**, **Windows performance engineering**, and **cybersecurity/system analysis**.

 My background includes:

 - HVAC‑R training in heat transfer, airflow dynamics, and system load balancing
 - hands‑on troubleshooting across both physical and digital systems
 - Windows internals, power‑management behavior, and hardware telemetry
-- early‑stage Blue Team and SOC analyst training, with a strong focus on system behavior, detection logic, and monitoring

-Although I’m still early in my cybersecurity journey, I learn quickly, retain information well, and approach every problem with a deep troubleshooting mindset.
-When I start something, I don’t stop until I understand it fully — that’s the same drive that led to ThermoPilot’s creation.
+- early‑stage cybersecurity/SOC analysis training

 ThermoPilot reflects the intersection of everything I enjoy:
 **understanding systems, analyzing behavior, solving problems, and building tools that make technology safer and more efficient.**

-I’m actively transitioning these skills into a long‑term professional career — whether in:
+I’m actively transitioning these skills into a long‑term professional career in:

 - Windows performance engineering
 - gaming hardware optimization